Colombia Aficionados: An in-depth survey of Colombia’s most notable destinations

 Leave this experience with a wide breadth of knowledge about Colombia, from its capital city to the Caribbean coast, and the coffee country in between.
-Learn about the regional dialects, accents, customs, and cultures - and see that Colombian culture is as diverse as its wildlife.
+Learn about the regional dialects, architecture, customs, and traditions - and discover what it has to offer in each of its extraordinary regions.

-*Note: If museums are not your thing, we can arrange food and graffiti tours, bike tours and more.
-Let us know your speed for exploring big cities like Bogota, or if you’d like to find a way to combine both traditional and modern explorations of the city.
+*Note: If you’re more active, we can arrange food, graffiti, or bike tours.
+Let us know your speed and if you’d like to find a way to combine both traditional and modern explorations of the city.

 Day 3: Villa de Leyva

-Located in the historic center of Villa de Leyva, the Hotel Campanario de la Villa features comfortable lodgings in a colonial building arranged around an attractive central courtyard.
-The hotel offers a restaurant, pool, and spa.
+Upon arrival, get settled at Hotel Campanario de la Villa located in the historic center of Villa de Leyva.
+Enjoy comfortable lodgings in a colonial building replete with restaurant, pool, and spa.

 We’ll get you to the airport to catch a flight to Armenia in the heart of coffee country and get settled in your hacienda.

-Day 6: San Alberto Plantation for a coffee tour and tasting.
+You’ll head to San Alberto Coffee Finca for a coffee tour and tasting.
 The journey out will take you through some stunning scenery: carpeted rolling hills of lush green coffee, plantain and yucca.
 Experience the entire process of coffee harvesting and processing, from seedling to harvest to toasting to cup.
 Learn about the lives of the regional coffee growers and finish the tour with a guided tasting of some of Colombia’s finest brews.

 Day 7: Valle de Cocora + Salento

 Fly to Santa Marta.
-This small, up-and-coming city lies next to the Sierra Nevada mountain range and Tayrona National Park, along with crescent-shaped beach and popular backpacker haven, Playa Taganga.
+This small, breezy seaside city lies next to the Sierra Nevada mountain range and Tayrona National Park, or, Parque Tayrona, along with crescent-shaped beach and popular backpacker haven, Playa Taganga.
 The town is relaxed and still growing.
-Transfer to Tayrona National Park, a national treasure.
 The beaches here are a mix of pristine, Caribbean waters nestled into a background of jungle fauna.
+Settle into the gorgeous Bio Habitat Hotel, modern and luxurious at once.

 Day 9: Exploring Tayrona Park

-Alt options: We can arrange a private guide to take you on a hike to different beaches and a local historical site, or snorkeling, do a different hike like “9 Stones,” or a coffee tour on a finca in Minca.
+*Option: We can arrange a private guide to take you on a hike to different beaches and a local historical site, or snorkeling, do a different hike like “9 Stones,” or a coffee tour on a farm in nearby Minca.

 *Note: From here, folks can do the Lost City tour on their own (another 4 days) onto this itinerary.

 Transfer to Cartagena, The Crown Jewel of the Caribbean.
-Get settled.
+Get settled at the Bastion Hotel.
 Afternoon walking tour of the historic downtown.
-We’ll suggest night time activities and can organize buggy, segway, or bike tours of the downtown area, too.
+We’ll suggest night time activities and can organize buggy, segway, or bike tours, along with rum tastings or gastro tours.

-Exploring Islas Rosarios - day trip on boat to one of the country’s most well-known cristaline waters for fresh catch on site.
-Snorkeling is possible if you’re interested.
+Explore Islas Rosarios on a day trip to one of the country’s most well-known cristaline waters.
+Snorkeling possible.

 Exploring Cartagena with activities of your choice...or go DIY!